vdutor/dap-rosdamhoeve-hugo/content/en/faq/question3.md

 ---
-question: kan ik ook gewoon langskomen?
+question: Can I just pass by?
 ---

-We werken op afspraak, zowel voor een routineonderzoek, een thuisbezoek of een operatie.
-Bel ons op 📞 09 328 16 69, stuur ons een email of boek bij voorkeur zelf online je afspraak:
+We work by appointment, whether for a routine examination, a home visit or an operation.
+Call us on 📞 09 328 16 69, send us an email or preferably book your appointment online: